Funded Projects

 Summary:

 The HEALthy Brain and Child Development National Consortium (HBCD-NC) will establish a normative model of developmental trajectories over the first 10 years of life.
 All sites in the HBCD-NC will carry out a common research protocol and will assemble and distribute a comprehensive research dataset to the scientific community.
 The HBCD-NC will collect neural, behavioral, physiological, and psychological measures, as well as biospecimens, to characterize neurodevelopmental trajectories.
 Most participants will be recruited in the second trimester of pregnancy, with a smaller subset recruited at birth, and followed for the first 10 years of life.
-This study will be conducted at Emory University School of Medicine in Atlanta, Georgia, allowing access to a diverse population with a high representation of Black/African American women.
+This study will take place at Oklahoma State University Center for Health Sciences and recruit diverse people from an urban area, including American Indian populations.

 1U01DA055363-01

-12/24 Healthy Brain and Child Development National Consortium Enhanced Outcomes for Infants and Children Exposed to Opioids HEALthy Brain and Child Development Study (HBCD) NIDA OREGON HEALTH & SCIENCE UNIVERSITY SULLIVAN, ELINOR L (contact); GRAHAM, ALICE M; NAGEL, BONNIE J Portland, OR 2021
+12/24 Healthy Brain and Child Development National Consortium Enhanced Outcomes for Infants and Children Exposed to Opioids HEALthy Brain and Child Development (HBCD) Study NIDA OREGON HEALTH & SCIENCE UNIVERSITY SULLIVAN, ELINOR L (contact); GRAHAM, ALICE M; NAGEL, BONNIE J Portland, OR 2021

 NOFO Title: HEAL Initiative: HEALthy Brain and Child Development Study (Collaborative U01- Clinical Trial Not Allowed)